June 8–9, 2017 | Tampa, Florida, USA

 — Natasha Veltri, Associate Dean & Associate Professor, Sykes College of Business, The University of Tampa

 "The personal evaluation and action plan is extremely beneficial and well positioned at the end of seminar.
 This seminar is well worth my time commitment, attention, and effort.
 Well done!"

-— Harley E. Ryan PhD, Associate Dean, Curriculum and Teaching, J. Mack Robinson College of Business, Georgia State University
+— Harley E. Ryan, Former Associate Dean, J. Mack Robinson College of Business, Georgia State University